 Highlights:

 Along this trail, you’ll find mesmerizing views of the shimmering lake, shaded pathways framed by lush greenery, and even some benches to rest and take in the scenery.
+Parts of the trail pass through tranquil woods, offering shade and scenic beauty, while the diverse vegetation along the way provides opportunities to spot seasonal wildflowers.
 It’s ADA accessible, making it suitable for all skill levels and ages.

 Best Time to Visit: